 Focuses on topics relevant to global health.
 Offered: AWSpS.

 Designed to highlight issues for adolescents in resource limited settings with an initial focus on what makes adolescents unique.
-Topic-based seminars, journal article discussions, and self-journaling will include: adolescent development; physical and psychological trauma; illicit activities; ethics and the law; adolescent-focused research and programming; and the economy and public policy.
+Topic-based seminars, journal articles, and student-led discussions will include: adolescent development; physical and psychological trauma; illicit activities; ethics and the law; adolescent-focused research and programming; and the economy and public policy.

 Student learning goals

 Students will be able to define the biologic and psychologic development of an adolescent.

 Students will be able to describe the unique health, social, and political issues for adolescents, especially within a resource-poor setting.

 Students will be able to critically read and review research articles in the field of adolescent health and medicine.

 Students will be able to describe effective medical, social, and policy-based programs for adolescents in resource-poor settings.